 Production agriculture is defined as agriculture for the purpose of producing any and all plant and animal commodities for commercial purposes.
-All proposed parcels are considered irrigated farmland and 90% percent or more of the proposed parcels are in production agriculture use.
-Proposed Parcel 1 will be planted in almond trees and is currently improved with the Kearney Lateral, a crossing point for access over the Lateral, and the 30-foot-wide Oakdale Irrigation District underground Erlanger Pipeline easement.
-Proposed Parcels 2 and 3 will be planted in almond orchards and are currently improved with a 75-foot-wide utility easement.
-Proposed Parcel 4 will also be planted in almond trees and is currently improved with five pole barns and two Oakdale Irrigation District easements 30-feet and 60-feet in width.
-Production agriculture is defined as agriculture for the purpose of producing any and all plant and animal commodities for commercial purposes.
-In this case, all proposed parcels would meet the 90% production agricultural use.
-Therefore, the "no-build" restriction on the construction of any additional residential development would be void.
-None of the proposed parcels or remainder are improved with single-family dwellings.
+Both proposed parcels are planted in almond orchards.
+The current parcel does not have any buildings on-site.
+Proposed Parcel 1 will be 50.26± acres in size, planted in almond orchards and is improved with the following irrigation easements: a 25-foot-wide irrigation easement running from the northern to southern portion of the parcel; a 33-foot-wide road easement along the western property line; a 90-foot-wide TID right-of-way easement along the northern portion of the parcel; and a 40-foot-wide irrigation easement in the southwest corner of the parcel.
+There are no existing easements on proposed Parcel 2 which will be 70.26± acres in size and planted in almond orchards.
 Under the Zoning Ordinance for the A-2 zoning district, each parcel may have a maximum of two dwelling units and one junior accessory dwelling unit (JADU).
 The second dwelling unit may be either a single-family dwelling or an accessory dwelling unit (ADU).
-The project was referred to the Department of Conservation for review regarding the Williamson Act; however, no response was received.
+Both parcels are currently in production agriculture, therefore a "no-build" restriction on the construction of any additional residential development on the proposed parcels would be void.
 Any further development resulting from this project will be consistent with existing uses in the surrounding area permitted in the General Agriculture (A-2) zoning district.